Deploying SkyPilot API Server#

 Tip

 To use multiple Kubernetes clusters from the config file, you will need to add the context names to allowed_contexts in the SkyPilot config file.
-See Setting the SkyPilot Config on how to set the config file.
+See Setting the SkyPilot config on how to set the config file.

 You can also set both useKubeconfig and useApiServerCluster at the same time to configure the API server to use an external Kubernetes cluster in addition to the API server’s own cluster.